ku-sldg/haskell-am/README.md

 The Appraiser Client can generate nonces, sequence exection of multiple Copland phrases, gather evidence results, provide evidence results as initial evidence to other Copland phrase executions, and perform appraisal over evidence.
 It is responsible for sending the first request during an attestation protocol run, and also performs the final appraisal.

-*  The `-w` option spawns attestation servers as separate background threads before performing the client actions.
+*  `-w` spawns attestation servers as separate background threads before performing the client actions.
 This option is useful for testing purposes-  it alleviates the hassle of configuring and starting each Attestation Server as its own executable.
 The appropriate number of servers (and at appropriate addresses) are spawned based on the protocol terms involved (and the custom name mapping if provided via the  `-n` option).
-*  The `-n FILENAME` option allows specifying the mapping from Place to Address in a file.
-The format is newline-separated strings of the form:  \<Place\>:\<Address\>, where \<Place\> is a place identifier(now a number) and \<Address\> is an address string (now just a port number, but may become more sophisticated).
-An example file might look something like:
+*  `-n FILENAME` allows specifying a mapping from Place to Address in the file FILENAME.
+The format of the file must be newline-separated strings of the form:  \<Place\>:\<Address\>, where \<Place\> is a place identifier(a number) and \<Address\> is an address string (now just a port number, but may become more sophisticated).
+An example mapping in a file looks like:
     ```
     0:3000
     1:3001
     2:3002
     ```

     The appraiser client will package and forward this mapping in its requests to the attestation servers so that they share a notion of the Place->Address association.
-If the `-n` option is omitted, random available ports are assigned to each Place involved.
+If `-n` is omitted, random available ports are assigned to each Place involved.

-    NOTE:  You may only omit the `-n` option when the `-w` is set.
+    NOTE:  You may only omit `-n` when `-w` is set.
 This is because it only makes sense to randomly generate server ports when the appraiser client is also responsible for spawning the server threads.
 When `-w` is NOT set the user is responsible for manually configuring and starting attestation servers at appropriate Addresses according to the name mapping provided via `-n`.

-*  The `-v` option specifies that spawned servers should run in simulation mode.
+*  `-v` option specifies that spawned servers should run in simulation mode.
 This option only has effect if `-w` is also set.
-*  The `-t FILENAME` and `-e FILENAME` command line options are a convenient way to specify execution of a *single* Copland phrase and initial evidence.
+*  `-t FILENAME1` and `-e FILENAME2` are a convenient way to specify execution of a *single* Copland phrase and initial evidence.
 *  If the `-t` option is empty or omitted, a hard-coded protocol written as a computation in the AM monad will run instead.
 *  The main module for the Appraisal Client is [ClientMain.hs](https://github.com/ku-sldg/haskell-am/blob/master/copland-interp/app/ClientMain.hs)
 *  Type `make helpclient` for a complete description of Appraiser Client command line options.